hfndb/cookware-headless-ice/docs/philosophical/compacting-files.md

 ### Settings for your mindset

-You won't get away easy with what you wrote.
-Code.
-You'll need to complete this settings to shorten words, names.
-For specific projects, I did not rely on an auto-generated tags file but wrote a tiny shell script to retrieve the exact information I wanted: [shorten.sh](../tools/shorten.sh).
 See [configuration](../configuration.md), section JavaScript, for how to setup configuration for specific shrinking aka shortering.

 After doing your homework like this, a changed JavaScript file will not only be transcompiled and stripped, but also words in code will be shortened.
-A translation table (dictionary) will be written to [project directory]/notes/translate-table.txt.

 In case you didn't know exactly what you architected, programmed, bugs that a web browser will find during interpreting, you'll need this translation table aka dictionary to trace back what you were thinking while writing.